Peace and Friendship Stadium

-The Peace and Friendship Stadium (Στάδιο Ειρήνης και Φιλίας), commonly known by its acronym SEF, is a multi-purpose indoor arena that is located in Piraeus, on the coastal zone of Attica, Greece.
+The Peace and Friendship Stadium (Στάδιο Ειρήνης και Φιλίας), commonly known by its acronym SEF (Greek: ΣΕΦ), is a multi-purpose indoor arena that is located in Piraeus, on the coastal zone of Attica, Greece.
 The arena is mostly known for being the home to EuroLeague team Olympiacos, and is the central venue of the Faliro Coastal Zone Olympic Complex.
 It opened in 1985 and its design was inspired by Palasport di San Siro.

 The arena complex also contains a 942-seat amphitheater, a weight training room, a full practice facility, three auxiliary courts that house the Olympiacos youth clubs, and the Olympiacos team office.
 It is also used as training center for the Hellenic Amateur Athletic Association.

 History

 The Peace and Friendship Stadium opened in 1985, and its construction cost was €25,000,000 in 1983 prices.
-It was designed by the architectural firm "Thymios Papagiannis and Associates".
+It was designed by the architectural firm "Thymios Papagiannis and Associates" and had a capacity of 14,940.
 The arena is built opposite to the Karaiskakis Stadium, located in the western end of the Phaleron Bay.
 It was inaugurated on February 16, 1985, at the first Panhellenic Athletics Indoor Championship, and hosted the 1985 European Athletics Indoor Championships in March.
 Originally it was designed and operated for a dual use as an ice hockey rink and as basketball stadium.
 The first Greek Ice Hockey Championship was held in the stadium in 1989.
 The operation of the skating rink was stopped for the use of other sports.

 In 1991, the arena won the Golden Award from IAKS, the International Association for Sports and Leisure Facilities.

 Since the 1991–92 season, the Peace and Friendship Stadium has been the home court to Greek League and EuroLeague professional basketball club Olympiacos.
 The arena was closed from April 2002, to early 2004, for renovation works, at a total cost of €7,300,000, and hosted the indoor volleyball tournament during the 2004 Summer Olympics.
 During the period that the arena was closed for renovations, Olympiacos played at the Glyfada Makis Liougas Sportshall, during the 2001–02 season, and at the Korydallos Sports Hall, during the 2002–03 and 2003–04 seasons.
 The Greek Basket League club Lavrio used the arena to host its FIBA Champions League home games, during the 2021–22 season.

-The arena's total capacity varies, depending on the collapsible bleachers used in the lower level, besides its 11,640 permanent seating in the mid and upper levels, with additional temporary seating, it currently seats a total of 12,000 people for basketball games.
+The arena's total capacity varies, depending on the collapsible bleachers used in the lower level, besides its 11,640 permanent seating in the mid and upper levels, with additional temporary seating, it currently seats a total of 12,300 people for basketball games.
 The Peace and Friendship Stadium seats up to 14,776 for basketball games, with all the bleachers in use.